OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_applicationbehaviourstutorial.md

 ## 1. Introduction

-After you have completed the [Beginner Tutorial](omnia3_beginnertutorial.html), whose result is a functional order management application, OMNIA Application Behaviours Tutorial focus on the execution of behaviours on external data sources.
+After you have completed the [Beginner Tutorial](omnia3_beginnertutorial.html), whose result is a functional order management application, this tutorial focus on the usage of application behaviours on the existing Purchase Order Document.

+In this example, we'll be adding an external API that will fetch the current currency values and exchange rates, and we'll add that valuable decision making information directly into the purchase order process.

-As our custom data source, we are going to use the [PRIMAVERA ERP V9](https://pt.primaverabss.com).
+As our external API, to get exchange rate and currency values, we are going to use the [Exchange Rate API](https://exchangeratesapi.io/).

 ## 2. Prerequisites